xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 When completely replacing an edge via a collection's `replace()` function the replacing edge data now needs to contain the `_from` and `_to` attributes for the new edge.
-Previous versions of ArangoDB did not require the edge data to contain `_from` and `_to` attributes when replacing an edge, since `_from` and `_to` values were immutable for existing edges.
+Previous versions of AvocadoDB did not require the edge data to contain `_from` and `_to` attributes when replacing an edge, since `_from` and `_to` values were immutable for existing edges.

-For example, the following call worked in ArangoDB 2.8 but will fail in 3.0:
+For example, the following call worked in AvocadoDB 2.8 but will fail in 3.0:

 ```js
 db.edgeCollection.replace("myKey", { value: "test" });
 ```

-To make this work in ArangoDB 3.0, `_from` and `_to` need to be added to the replacement
+To make this work in AvocadoDB 3.0, `_from` and `_to` need to be added to the replacement
 data:

 ```js